704: The Incredible Melting Man

 Conrad Janis is a balding musician and actor who has appeared in innumerable television series and films, including Quark and Airport 1975, but he is best known for playing Mindy’s father on Mork & Mindy.

-A paraphrase of the Tom Waits song “Underground,” from his 1983 album Swordfishtrombones.
+A line from the Tom Waits song “Underground,” from his 1983 album Swordfishtrombones.
 Lyrics: “There’s a big dark town/It’s a place I’ve found/There’s a world going on/Underground.”

 These are lyrics from the theme of the PBS television show Zoom (1972-1978).
 Zoom was a live-action children’s show that featured skits, jokes, short films, and fun with a multiethnic cast of kids; the gimmick was that the show was largely unscripted and based on suggestions and contributions by child viewers.